Bryan-Bennett/Boondoggle/README.md

 # Boondoggle .NET Namespace Extension Libraries

+boondoggle *noun* - work or activity that is wasteful or pointless but gives the appearance of having value.

 The Boondoggle .NET Namespace Extension Libraries contain types that extend the codebases of the various .NET namespaces.
 Each type uses a .NET namespace like System.Reflection instead of something like Boondoggle.Reflection or Boondoggle.System.Reflection.
 This makes using Boondoggle types easier on developers.
 However, it is unconventional -- by convention, Boondoggle should be using namespaces in the Boondoggle.* format.
 With that said, the decision to use .NET namespaces was based on how we wanted to present "namespace extensions".